unlv-f1/lab5/README.md

 ### IV.
 Implementation

-Implement a reactive algorithm to make the car drive autonomously around the Levine Hall map.
-You are free to implement any reactive algorithm you want, but the skeleton code is for the F1TENTH follow the gap algorithm in lecture.
+Implement a gap follow algorithm to make the car drive autonomously around the Levine Hall map.
 You can implement this node in either C++ or Python.
-You can download the skeleton from Github classroom.
-There is also a test map `levine_blocked.pgm` for you to evaluate on.
+There are two extra test maps `levine_blocked.png`, which is empty, and `levine_obs.png`, which has obstacles that are relatively hard to navigate through for you to evaluate your code on.

+To change the map in the simulation, add the included `.png` and `.yaml` map files to `f1tenth_gym_ros/maps` directory.
+Then, change `f1tenth_gym_ros/config/sim.yaml` to use your desired map.

 ### V. Deliverables and Submission

-Please follow the submission.md in the Github repo.
+**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `gap_follow` package and directly commit and push to the repo Github classroom created for you.

+**Deliverable 2**: Make a screen cast of running your reactive node in the simulation.
+Include a link to the video on YouTube in **`SUBMISSION.md`**.
+The basic requirement is that your car should be able to navigate entire loops in `levine_blocked` map, and through at least most of the obstacles in `levine_obs` map.
+Make screen casts on both maps.

 ### VI.
 Grading Rubric

-We will test your code by accelerating the car down a straight towards a wall in the Levine map, and your safety node should stop the car before collision.

 - Compilation: **10** Points
 - Implemented Find-Max Gap: **40** Points
 - Implemented Find best point: **30** Points
-- Levine Video: **10** Points
+- Levine blocked Video: **10** Points
-- Custom Map Video: **10** Points
+- Levine obstacles Video: **10** Points

 ### VII.
 Extra Resources